php-telegram-bot/example-bot/README.md

 # PHP Telegram Bot Example
-An A-Z example of Telegram bot using the [PHP Telegram Bot][1] library.
+An A-Z example of Telegram bot using the [PHP Telegram Bot][core-github] library.

 This repository aims to demonstrate the usage of all the features offered by the PHP Telegram Bot library and as such contains all example commands.
-Also, it gives an example setup for both the standard usage and using the [PHP Telegram Bot Manager][3]
+Also, it gives an example setup for both the standard usage and using the [PHP Telegram Bot Manager][bot-manager-github]

 **:exclamation: Important!**
 - Most of the commands found here are **not to be used exactly as they are**, they are mere demonstrations of features!
 They are provided as-is and any **extra security measures need to be added by you**, the developer.
-- Before getting started with this project, make sure you have read the official [readme][2] to understand how the PHP Telegram Bot library works and what is required to run a Telegram bot.
+- Before getting started with this project, make sure you have read the official [readme][core-readme-github] to understand how the PHP Telegram Bot library works and what is required to run a Telegram bot.

 Let's get started then! :smiley: